JaminCO/LianFlow-API/README.md

-# LianFlow the Crypto Payment Gateway on the Neo X Chain
+# LianFlow Crypto Payment Gateway

 LianFlow is designed to simplify crypto payment processing for businesses operating on the NEO X blockchain.
 The solution empowers businesses to accept cryptocurrency payments for their products and services while offering an easy-to-integrate system for existing codebases and platforms.
 By streamlining the integration process, the platform reduces the technical barriers that often deter businesses from adopting blockchain-based payments..